 - Improving your reporting and analytics functions by improving the quality of your business data.

-- Lowering your cost of operations by introducing innovations in managing your resources.
+- Lower your cost of operations by introducing innovations in managing your resources.

 - Strengthening your relationship with your customers and stakeholders as a result of improving your business processes.